aira/cocomo/README.rst

 - python
 - sloccount

-On Mac `brew install sloccount`
+On Mac

+    brew install sloccount

-On Debian `apt-get install sloccount`
+On Debian

+    apt-get install sloccount

-On Redhat `yum install sloccount`
+On Redhat

+    yum install sloccount

+On Windows

-On Windows compile from source (see the gz file in this directory)
+Good luck with that: compile from source (see the tar.gz file in this directory)

 Installation
 ============